webtranslateit/webtranslateit/README.md

 Execute `wti --help` to see the usage:

-    wti is a command line tool to sync your local translation files with the WebTranslateIt.com service.

-    Usage:
-           wti <command> [options]+
+    Usage: wti <command> [options]+

-    <command> is one of: pull push match add addlocale server stats status st autoconf init
-    [options] are:
-    --config, -c <s>:   Path to a translation.yml file (default: config/translation.yml)
-       --version, -v:   Print version and exit
-          --help, -h:   Show this message

-Here’s more explanation about the commands.
+    The most commonly used wti commands are:

       pull        Pull target language file(s)
       push        Push master language file(s)
       match       Display matching of local files with File Manager add         Create and push a new master language file addlocale   Add a new locale to the project server      Start a synchronisation server
       status      Fetch and display project statistics
       init        Configure your project to sync

-You can get more information by appending `--help` after each command.
+    See `wti <command> --help` for more information on a specific command.

+    [options] are:
+      --config, -c <s>:   Path to a translation.yml file (default: config/translation.yml)
+         --version, -v:   Print version and exit
+            --help, -h:   Show this message

+Append `--help` for each command for more information.
 For instance:

     $ wti push --help
-    Options:
+    Push master language file(s)
+    [options] are:
-          --locale, -l <s>:   ISO code of a locale to push --all, -a:   Upload all files
+          --locale, -l <s>:   ISO code of locale(s) to push --all, -a:   Upload all files
         --low-priority, -o:   WTI will process this file with a low priority --merge, -m:   Force WTI to merge this file